WHAT IS AN ANAL FISSURE?

 WHAT DOES SURGERY FOR ANAL FISSURE INVOLVE?

 Surgical options for treating anal fissure include Botulinum toxin (Botox®) injection into the anal sphincter and surgical division of a portion of the internal anal sphincter (lateral internal sphincterotomy).
 Both of these are performed typically as outpatient procedures.
 The goal of these surgical options is to promote relaxation of the anal sphincter, thereby decreasing anal pain and spasm, allowing the fissure to heal.
-If a sentinel pile is present, it may be removed to promote healing of the fissure.

 All surgical procedures carry some risk and both Botox® injection and sphincterotomy can rarely interfere with one’s ability to control gas and stool.
 Your colon and rectal surgeon will discuss these risks with you to determine the appropriate treatment for your particular situation.

-Special consideration is given to patients with established anal incontinence, known anal sphincter muscle injury (such as after obstetric injury) or diarrheal conditions (i.e., Crohn’s disease).
+Special consideration is given to patients with established fecal incontinence, known anal sphincter muscle injury (such as after obstetric injury) or diarrheal conditions (i.e., Crohn’s disease).
 In these select patients, surgical sphincterotomy must be considered carefully.
 A thorough discussion with your surgeon will identify any of these risk factors so the most appropriate treatment can be provided.
 Some patients may benefit from an alternative surgery called an anal advancement flap (anoplasty).
 Your surgeon will discuss this with you if this option is indicated.

 BOTULINUM TOXIN (BOTOX®) INJECTION

 Botulinum toxin is injected directly into the internal anal sphincter muscle to promote anal sphincter relaxation and subsequent healing.
 This injection results in full healing in approximately 50-80% of patients.
 Injections are performed as an outpatient, same-day surgery procedure and, occasionally, can be performed in the office setting.
 Recurrences may occur in up to 40% of patients, but patients may be re-injected with good rates of fissure healing.
-Patients in whom Botulinum toxin injection fails are oftern recommended for traditional surgical sphincterotomy.
+Patients in whom Botulinum toxin injection fail are often recommended for traditional surgical sphincterotomy.

 LATERAL INTERNAL SPHINCTEROTOMY